 Risk is measured and steered based on the Standard Formula.
-The resulting risk profile provides an overview of how risks are distributed over different risk categories, and determines the regulatory capital requirements in accordance with Solvency II.
+The resulting risk profile provides an overview of how risks are distributed over different risk categories and determines the regulatory capital requirements in accordance with SII.

-This chapter provides an overview of the risk categories contributing to our Solvency Capital Requirement (SCR) of EUR 82mn.
+This chapter provides an overview of the risk categories contributing to EH Ré SA's Solvency Capital Requirement (SCR) of EUR 68mn.

-We provide qualitative and quantitative information on risk exposures, concentrations, mitigation and sensitivities for the following risk categories: market, counterparty default, non-life underwriting, operational, liquidity, and any other material risks.
+EH Ré SA provide qualitative and quantitative information on risk exposures, concentrations, mitigation and sensitivities for the following risk categories: market, counterparty default, non-life underwriting, operational, liquidity, and any other material risks.